riswanaanez/Loan_Approval_Prediction/README.md

 Dividing the data into training and testing sets for model evaluation.

 6. Normalizing Data:
-Applying standard scaler normalization to ensure uniformity in feature scaling.
+Applying StandardScaler normalization to ensure uniformity in feature scaling.

 7. Model Creation:
 Implementing a Naive Bayes (BernoulliNB) classification model.